 Being on the topmost floor across the hall from the Colony Clubhouse and Grill, you can get High at Hyatt in more ways than one, as you gaze down from the adjoining terrace at the panoramic views of the Vembanad lake.
 If you think the picture is slanting, you must have already had a couple of drinks 😀

 The bar stocks a fine collection of alcohol and also serves interesting cocktails that are themed on local spices and flavors.

 You can also sip as you dip, with their signature cocktails and beverages that are served by the poolside.

 A part of the main lobby, this space functions as a deli of sorts.

 It also has the Chai Kada session every evening from 3 pm – 7 pm.
 The Chai Kada translates to Tea Shop and is a typical Kerala feature where tea and snacks are served from roadside stalls or carts everyday.
 At the GHKB, tea is served with a combination of snacks like the ubiquitous Pazham pori (ripe banana fritter), sandwiches, samosas etc.

 Open only to guests of the Club category rooms, this is an exclusive space where a daily breakfast mini buffet is served.
 There is an all day service of tea and coffee and from 6 pm – 8 pm during the Canape hours, one has access to unlimited house brand liquor and an assortment of canapes.

-I experienced one breakfast here, multigrain croissants, muesli, fruit salad and fresh juice … how healthy was that 😀
+I experienced one breakfast here in the company of multigrain croissants, muesli, fruit salad and fresh juice … how healthy was that!!!

 Now that we have had this Grand feast to appease our palate, let us move on to the experiences that the GHKB also offers, to indulge the tourist in us.